JasperFx/jasper/documentation/documentation/messaging/publishing/delayed.md

 <!--title:Scheduled Job Processing-->

-You can send messages with Jasper, but request that the processing of the message happen at some later time with `IServiceBus.ScheduleSend()`:
+You can send messages with Jasper, but request that the processing of the message happen at some later time with `IMessageContext.ScheduleSend()`:

 <[sample:send-delayed-message]>